theparticleman/kids-code-katas/kata-1.md

 ![Visual Studio Code](vscode.png)

 ## Windows Terminal
 Windows Terminal is a program that lets you run commands and other programs by typing their names.
-To open it, press the Windows key, then start typing "Windows Terminal".
+To open it, press the Windows key, then start typing `Terminal`.
 Windows Terminal should come up in the search results.
 Click it.

 When Windows Terminal opens, it should look something like this.

 ![Windows Terminal](windows-terminal.png)

-Type the command "ls" and press enter.
+Type the command `ls` and press enter.
 Windows Terminal should show a list of files.
 Those are the files that are in the directory (or folder) than Windows Terminal is currently set to look in.

 We'll learn more about Windows Terminal in a future kata.